Why Do You Commit to CSforALL?

 Workforce Development focuses on creating a skilled and diverse workforce to meet the growing demand for tech talent.
 This includes efforts to educate, train, and upskill individuals to fill roles in the tech industry.
 This “why” was chosen by 14.34% of attendees primarily by universities, corporate or private institutions, and content providers.

-“The world that kids, especially those in earlier grades, are going to graduate into is very different.
-At Forward Education, we focus on climate literacy and computer science and STEM; the problems that are global and universal and affect us all are problems that we don’t have solutions to in many cases.
-We need to inspire young learners especially, but middle school and high school students as well, to want to solve those problems and to give them the skills they need in order to address some of those big, huge problems that we need them to solve.”
+“The world that kids are going to graduate into is very different.
+At Forward Education, we focus on climate literacy and computer science and STEM, addressing the problems that are global and universal and affect us all.
+These are problems that we don’t have solutions to in many cases.
+We need to inspire learners to want to solve those problems and to give them the skills they need in order to address some of those huge problems that the world needs them to solve.”

 Cam Davies, Product Marketer, Forward Education